Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

-His nostrils flare but he doesn’t respond, spinning on his heel and gesturing to Amya and Mael to follow.
-At the door, he stops and turns to look over his shoulder.
+His nostrils flare, but he doesn’t respond, turning on his heel and gesturing to Amya and Mael to follow.
+At the door, he stops and looks over his shoulder.

 “If you keep this shit up, Morana and Khione won’t hesitate to put you back in line.”

-The two furry monsters in front of the fire perk up at the sound of their names.
-They’re gorgeous creatures with coats as thick and white as fresh snow.
+The two furry monsters in front of the fire perk up at the sound of their names, looking innocent enough with their fluffy coats that look as thick and white as fresh snow.
 But then they bare their mouthfuls of sharp teeth in a tumble of low growls, reminding me not to be fooled by appearances.

 Amya throws me a sympathetic look that I don’t return.
 She slept in silk sheets and wore pretty clothes while we rotted away inside Nostraza, too.
 She might be the nicer one, whatever that’s worth, but she isn’t innocent of anything that happened to me and my siblings.

-The door closes and I look around the room.
-My gaze skates over the dogs whose heads are again resting on their paws, but I’m certain they’re acutely aware of my every move.
+The door closes, and I look around the room.
+My gaze skates over the dogs whose heads are again resting on their paws, but I’m sure they’re acutely aware of my every move.
 Nadir’s black jacket hangs off the back of the chair at a desk in the corner, and the far wall is lined with shelves stuffed full of books.

 From the other side of the door, I hear the muffled voices of Mael, Amya, and Nadir arguing about something.
 Presumably me.